Impeachment of Abdurrahman Wahid

 Abdurrahman Wahid, also known as Gus Dur, was impeached and dismissed as the fourth president of Indonesia on 23 July 2001, after he issued a decree to dissolve the Indonesian legislature and suspend the Golkar Party.

-In response to Wahid's actions, Megawati Sukarnoputri and the People's Consultative Assembly agreed to remove Wahid from office and Megawati took office as the new president.
+In response to Wahid's actions, Megawati Sukarnoputri and the People's Consultative Assembly agreed to remove Wahid from office and Sukarnoputri took office as the new president.

 Background and impeachment

 The 2001 Special Session was held with the agenda of dismissing Abdurrahman Wahid after various conflicts with the parliament.
 This action was preceded by the issuance of the first memorandum on 1 February 2001.
 Then followed by a second note on April 30, 2001, accompanied by a request from the DPR to the MPR for a special session to be held.

 Abdurrahman Wahid responded to this effort by issuing a decree declaring the dissolution of the MPR/DPR, setting up elections within a year, and the suspension of the Golkar Party.
 But in the end he didn't get any support and the MPR approved the dismissal of Abdurrahman Wahid as president.
 He was replaced by Vice President Megawati Soekarnoputri through a Special Session on 23 July 2001.
 (Note: In the Indonesian constitution, if a president was removed by force or death, the person that will replace the presidential position will be the vice president.
 In this case, Megawati was the vice president.)